AlexBitar80/AlexBitar80/README.md

 ### personal profile:

-- web developer with (HTML, CSS, Javascript, React);
+- web developer with (HTML, CSS, Javascript, React, Next.js);
 - I'm currently learning Swift for IOS (SwiftUI and UIKit);
 - Ask me about web and IOS development, I'll be happy to help;